practicalcomputerscience/MicrobenchmarkGPHLlanguages/20 - language versions/README.md

 Usually, I've no intention to re-test a language when an update has been published.
 But I may do so, when I feel the need for further tests or potential improvements.

-This has already happened massively when I corrected a **logical error** in most language implementations in December 2025, that is constraining the initial and random seed value of the pseudo-random number generator to a range of 1 to m - 1, both inclusively, with m being 65521.
-If not, that is also allowing values 0 and 65521, the ouput of this number generator could be only **zero**.
+This has already happened massively when I corrected a **logical error** in most language implementations in December 2025, that is constraining the random seed value of the pseudo-random number generator to a range of 1 to m - 1, both inclusively, with m being 65521.
+If not, that is also allowing values 0 and 65521, the ouput of this number generator would only be **zero's**.

 <br/>